root-project/root/tree/ntuple/v7/doc/specifications.md

 Direct base classes and persistent members are stored as subfields with their respective types.
 The field name of member subfields is identical to the C++ field name.
 The field name of base class subfields are numbered and preceeded by a colon (`:`), i.e. `:_0`, `:_1`, ...

+#### Classes with an associated collection proxy

+User classes that specify a collection proxy behave as collections of a given value type.
+Associative collections are not currently supported.

+The on-disk representation is similar to a `std::vector<T>` where `T` is the value type; specifically, it is stored as two fields:
+  - Collection mother field of type SplitIndex32 or SplitIndex64
+  - Child field of type `T`, which must by a type with RNTuple I/O support.
+    The name of the child field is `_0`.

 ## Limits